-Violation of alcohol and drugs laws or policies by a student may lead to the imposition of a disciplinary sanction up to and including suspension or expulsion under s.
+Violation of alcohol and drugs laws or policies by students may lead to the imposition of a disciplinary sanction up to and including suspension or expulsion under s.
 UWS 17.09, Wis.
 Adm.
 Code.
-Alcohol and drug education programs are often used as a conduct sanction for alcohol policy violations committed by UW Oshkosh students.
-For alcohol misuse, students may be referred to appropriate intervention programs to address high risk drinking practices among college students.
-For marijuana use, students may be referred to appropriate intervention programs to identify harm reduction strategies or minimize use.
-For drug or alcohol violations, students may also be required to meet with a licensed clinician for alcohol or drug abuse assessments.
+Alcohol and drug education programs are often used for alcohol policy violations committed by UW Oshkosh students.
+For alcohol misuse, students may be referred to appropriate intervention programs to address high risk drinking practices or behavior.
+For marijuana use, students may be referred to appropriate intervention programs to identify harm reduction strategies.
+For drug or alcohol violations, students may also be required to meet with a licensed clinician for alcohol or drug abuse assessment and intervention.
 Student organizations or groups violating alcohol and drug policies, or laws may also be subject to discipline by UW Oshkosh consistent with the student non-academic disciplinary procedures identified in UWS 17.
+Referral for prosecution under criminal law is also possible.
 Violations of local, state, or federal laws may result in civil forfeiture or criminal prosecution.
+In addition, violations of ss.
+UWS 18.09 and 18.10(1), Wis.
+Adm.
+Code may result in additional penalties as allowed under ch.
+UWS 18, Wis.
+Adm.
+Code.

-University employees are also subject to disciplinary sanctions, up to and including termination from employment, for:

-- violations of university alcohol and drug policies - violations of local, state, and federal drug and alcohol laws occurring: - o nuniversity property or the worksite - o during work time or in the course of their employment.
+University employees are subject to disciplinary sanctions for violations of university alcohol and drug policies.
+Sanctions may include termination from employment for violations of local, state, and federal drug and alcohol laws occurring:

+• On university property or at the worksite

+• During work time or in the course of their employment